eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/packages.rst

 Update packages
 ^^^^^^^^^^^^^^^^
-You can check if a new package update is available, you can choose install it or not:
+You can check if a new package update is available, you can choose to install it or not:

 .. code-block:: bash